 The knowledge of the word mapinguari is not known by the first explorers, only when the rubber extractors became cutting the forest and going deep in the region this story told.

-In another tale, an old shaman or an older age evolve and transform into Mapinguari, cursed and condemned to inhabit the interior of forests with one eye on the forehead, large stature, long hair over the body and mouth in the navel.
+In another tale, an old shaman or an older age evolves and transform into Mapinguari, cursed and condemned to inhabit the interior of forests with one eye on the forehead, large stature, long hair over the body, and mouth in the navel.

 They say he just runs away when he sees a sloth.
 Strange because from some descriptions considered a prehistoric sloth.
 Are we talking about two different large creatures?

-But there is a great risk because the creature has the power to make the victim dizzy and “see the day into night.”
+But there is a significant risk because the creature has the power to make the victim dizzy and “see the day into night.”

 Mapinguari close encounters

-Been dismissed by most of brazilian population as a folkloric, mythological creature such as Saci-perere (one leg black kid, who has the power to mess with the land in a form of a twister) or the Iara (a cross between a siren and a mermaid), the persistence of recent reports of sights led scientists to organize expeditions to secluded regions of the Amazon.
+Been dismissed by most of the Brazilian population as a folkloric, mythological creature such as Saci-perere (one leg black kid, who has the power to mess with the land in the form of a twister) or the Iara (a cross between a siren and a mermaid), the persistence of recent reports of sights led scientists to organize expeditions to secluded regions of the Amazon.

 In 1937 report from central Brazil claimed a Mapinguari had gone on a three-week rampage, killing over 100 cows and ripping out the tongues from their carcasses.

-Thirty years later, hunters in the Badajós Lake, attacked by a creature, that they believed to be from female spice, it had breast similar to a woman but covered by fur.
+Thirty years later, hunters in the Badajós Lake, attacked by a creature that they believed to be from the female spice, it had breast similar to a woman but covered by fur.

-This other creature was taller, approximately 7 feet tall (2.5m), very strong dark fur, resembling a Sasquatch or Yeti and it came in defense of the female, attacking the hunters who fled in a canoe.
+This other creature was taller, approximately 7 feet tall (2.5m), solid dark fur, resembling a Sasquatch or Yeti, and it came in defense of the female, attacking the hunters who fled in a canoe.